theme-kaze/hexo-theme-kaze/README.md

 Kaze is a simple, responsive and modern Hexo theme, designed by [theme-kaze](https://github.com/theme-kaze)

-> This theme references to the design of [SukkaW's blog](https://blog.skk.moe/)

 ## Feature

 + Responsive design, adapt to mobile phones, tablets, computers and other devices
-  + Front-end performance optimization, the design is lightweight and modern, minimize the use of JS libraries such as Jquery
++ Front-end performance optimization
   + Image lazy loading, can be used with thumbnails to get a better experience
   + Support resource compression, reduce resource volume and speed up access
+  + minimize the use of JS libraries such as Jquery
++ Support sidebar widgets, such as recent articles, author cards
 + Dark mode, enjoy the comfort of the night
 + Code highlight, support prismjs
 + Formula rendering, support `katex` and `mathjax`